galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-bash-star-align/tutorial.md

 >
 >
 >    We also need to import two more files, essential for the alignment operation (and basically every alignment procedure): the organism's reference genome (here *D. melanogaster*) and the organism's gene annotation.
->    Those can be aquired directly through data library as described above.
-For this tutorial we are going to use the files [dm3.fa](https://usegalaxy.eu/libraries/folders/Fdf740ff7e86f2efb/dataset/8ab324b9329be9fc) and [Drosophila_melanogaster.BDGP5.78.gtf (dm3)](https://usegalaxy.eu/libraries/folders/F30cab321d898d2fb/dataset/d8e875803390fe20).
+>    Those can be aquired directly via link and Galaxy's data library as described above.
+For this tutorial we are going to use the files [dm6.fa.gz](https://hgdownload.soe.ucsc.edu/goldenPath/dm6/bigZips/dm6.fa.gz) and [Drosophila_melanogaster.BDGP6.87.gtf (dm6)](https://usegalaxy.eu/libraries/folders/F30cab321d898d2fb/dataset/02c5f7fcdb6bf41f).
+Note that it is essential to convert genome's file from `*.fa.gz` to `*.fa`.
+That is easy now that we have already used the same method to convert `fastqsanger` to `fastq`.
+Remember to change the name of the file, too, in your working history as Galaxy will not do it automatically.
+Doing so will prevent any confusions later on.
+>
+> {% snippet faqs/galaxy/datasets_rename.md name="dm6.fa" %}
 >
 {: .hands_on}

 {% include topics/sequence-analysis/tutorials/quality-control/fastq_question.md %}